arl/statsviz/README.md

 </p>
 <br/>

-Visualise Go program runtime metrics data in real time, including heap, objects, goroutines, GC pauses, scheduler and much more, in your browser.
+Visualize real time plots of your Go program runtime metrics, including heap, objects, goroutines, GC pauses, scheduler and more, in your browser.

 <hr>